wp-plugins/profile-builder/readme.txt

 9. Recover Password Page

 == Changelog ==
+= 2.0.4 =
+Added $account_name as a parameter in the wppb_register_success_message filter Fixed typo in password strength meeter.

 = 2.0.3 =
 Fixed bug that made radio buttons field types not to throw error when they are required Fixed XSS security vulnerability in fallback-page.php